-- 325 method outperforms the sequential filter as both aliphatic and aromatic regions are filtered.
+rather be combined than compared.
+Our two reference experiments are a double sequential-tuned half filter, $X{150}X{120}$, targeting 150 and 120 Hz scalar couplings, and the Zwahlen experiment X_ZX_Z (see Sect.
+4.1 for departures from published sequences).
+Figure 4a reveals that each method is subject to orthogonal drawbacks.
+Globally, the Zwahlen method outperforms the sequential filter, as both aliphatic and aromatic regions are filtered.
 However, any chemical moiety with a deviation from the correlation between the scalar coupling and chemical shift used to optimize the sweep rate will display a residual signal, as observed most prominently in the aliphatic region.
 We note that we did not implement alternative means to exploit the correlation between scalar couplings and chemical shifts (Eichmüller et al., 2001; Kupče and Freeman, 1997; Stuart et al., 1999; Valentine et al., 2007), as outlier residues would still escape the filters, regardless of improvements in how the sweep is achieved.
-Figure 4(a) shows that using two sequential X-filters tuned for 120 Hz and 150 - Hz outperforms the Zwahlen method in the aliphatic region.
-However, this advantage is offset by a near complete lack of suppression for aromatic moieties (Fig. 4(a), 6 to 9 ppm).
+Figure 4a shows that using two sequential X filters tuned for 120 and 150 Hz outperforms the Zwahlen method in the aliphatic region.
+However, this advantage is offset by a near-complete lack of suppression for aromatic moieties (Fig. 4a, 6 to 9 ppm).
 Our observations reinforce previous comparisons (Zangger et al., 2003) but recording the references were necessary to identify signals escaping filters in our systems.
-In the remainder of this section, we will implement our Xd block to a sequential tuned filter to benefit from its superior suppression in the aliphatic - region, whilst using $X_d$ to compensate for its deficiency in the aromatic region.
-Below, we implement $X_d$ gradually to combinations of $X{J1}$ and $X{J2}$ blocks to illustrate its performance and limitations, beginning with testing $X_d$ on its own.
+In the remainder of this section, we will implement our X_d block to a sequential-tuned filter to benefit from its superior suppression in the aliphatic region, whilst using X_d to compensate for its deficiency in the aromatic region.
+Below, we implement X_d gradually to combinations of X{J1} and X{J2} blocks to illustrate its performance and limitations, beginning with testing X_d on its own.

 Delayed decoupling is a tool to be combined with traditional X-filter elements to eliminate residual signals of labeled molecules.
-To test our Xd,J3 scheme and verify our theoretical predictions, we first incorporated it into a simple WATERGATE scheme (Piotto et al., 1992) and focused on isolated methyl resonances from PCP1 (Fig. 4(b)).
-Here, we experimentally arrayed the delay for delayed decoupling, τ, to emulate our simulations (Fig. 2(d)) and observed near complete suppression (black in Fig. 4(b)) when τ slightly exceeds the value calculated from the scalar coupling estimated from a non-decoupled spectrum (122 Hz), as discussed in Sect.
-2. That all three resonances are suppressed at the same delay τ reflects how close their scalar couplings are.
-To illustrate the experimental limitations of our Xd block, we paired it with a single X150 block to make an X150Xd,120 sequence (Fig. 4(c)).
-Comparing the results with that of Fig. 4(a) for X150X120 reports on the trade-off for including evolution into antiphase coherences during the detection period.
+To test our $X{d,J3}$ scheme and verify our theoretical predictions, we first incorporated it into a simple WATERGATE scheme (Piotto et al., 1992) and focused on isolated methyl resonances from PCP1 (Fig. 4b).
+This corresponds to a single X filter, including water suppression (Breeze, 2000; Sattler et al., 1999), taking place during both the preparation and detection periods.
+Here, we experimentally arrayed the delay for delayed decoupling, τ , to emulate our simulations (Fig. 2d) and observed near-complete suppression (black in Fig. 4b) when τ slightly exceeds the value calculated from the scalar coupling estimated from a non-decoupled spectrum (122 Hz), as discussed in Sect.
+2. The differences between the line shapes of Figs. 2d and 4b reflect signal overlap and apodization.
+That all three resonances are suppressed at the same delay τ reflects how close their scalar couplings are.
+To illustrate the experimental limitations of our X_d block, we paired it with a single X150 block to make an X150Xd, 120 sequence (Fig. 4c).
+Comparing the results with those of Fig. 4a for $X{150}X{120}$ reports on the tradeoff for including evolution into antiphase coherences during the detection period.
 In agreement with Sect.
-2, X150Xd,120 achieves adequate suppression for the targeted scalar coupling (three isolated resonances also shown in Fig. 4(b))

-- $X{150}X{d,120}$ achieves adequate suppression for the targeted scalar coupling (three isolated resonances also shown in Fig. 4(6)) but severely underperforms a conventional $X{150}X{120}$ otherwise.
-Thus, although it serves its purpose to eliminate signals associated with specific scalar couplings, the method is not to be used as an alternative to existing methods. - 350
+2, $X{150}X{d,120}$ achieves adequate suppression for the targeted scalar coupling (three isolated resonances also shown in Fig. 4b) but severely underperforms a conventional $X{150}X{120}$ otherwise.
+Thus, although it serves its purpose to eliminate signals associated with specific scalar couplings, the method is not to be used as an alternative to existing methods.